 sterling silver candy dish with dents removed & polished

 This sterling silver candy dish arrived badly misshapen and dented.
-The customer and I agreed that the edge used to undulate up and down.
-Working within her limited budget, I was able to remove the dents and wrinkles, and then polished the disk.
+The customer and I agreed that the edge used to undulate up and down in a regular wave shape.
+Working within her limited budget, I was able to remove the dents and wrinkles, and then polished the silver candy dish.
 It was a wonderful gift to hand down to a family member.

 Dent removal on antique 19th century sterling silver claret jug

 This antique sterling silver claret jug from India had a long narrow neck.
 I was unsure that I could get my tools inside the narrow extended neck to remove dents in the belly of this form.
 By removing the hinge it was possible to insert tools to remove two very large dents and about 20 small dings.